 (3) Settings

-Export (coming soon): Export both charts and tables in various formats.
+Export Export both charts and tables in various formats.

-You can duplicate existing views and then modify them.
-This saves time when creating slightly adjusted views without starting from scratch.
+In the bookmark settings, you can also duplicate individual defined views and then modify them.
+This saves you the effort of creating a slightly modified view from scratch.

 Number format: Numbers can be displayed as whole numbers (rounded), in thousands (14 instead of 14,000), or with two decimal places (exact amounts).